 When is the Best Time of Year to Lay Turf?

-According to the Royal Horticultural Society, the best time of year is mid-autumn and into winter, as it won’t need too much watering during the late autumn and winter months.
+According to the Royal Horticultural Society, the best time of year is mid-autumn and into early winter, as it won’t need too much watering during the late autumn and winter months.

 While new turf should be protected from harsh frosts and snow, a little cold weather can help make the grass more resilient and hardy.

 The worst time is from late spring into summer as the turf will require frequent watering to prevent it from shrinking.

 Other Price Guides You Should Explore